-Iniva is currently delivering six artist led workshops using materials from the Stuart Hall Library collection that aim to celebrate cohesion, build pride in the community and help young people to realise their potential.
+Over the last year Iniva Creative Learning has been delivering a series of artist led workshops using materials from the Stuart Hall Library collection that aim to celebrate cohesion, build pride in the community and help people, young, old and everything in between to realise their potential.
 Excitingly for Iniva this programme is enabling us to develop new community relations and partners by welcoming new groups and individuals to the library.

-The workshops kicked off at the end of May with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that will see the launch of a 7” single.
-The workshop was led by artist and musician Shepherd Manyika.
-We are looking forward to welcoming this incredible group of elders to the library to celebrate the release of the completed track later in the summer.
+The programme of workshops was kicked off at the end of May 2019 with some serious beats and lyrics laid down by members of ETAT (Encouragement Through the Arts and Talking) in a sound and hip hop inspired workshop that has since seen the launch of a 12″ vinyl EP (SOLD OUT) and a limited edition artists print.
+The workshop was led by artist and musician Shepherd Manyika and supported by Iniva facilitator Hassan Vawda.

 We are proud to be supported by #MyWestminster and The Art Society to make these workshops possible.